My Comprehension of AWS Services

 API Gateway:

-• AWS service that allows us to build HTTP or REST APIs.
+- AWS service that allows us to build HTTP or REST APIs.

-• API is an accessible by client logic that dictates how (methods), where (endpoints) and to what (resources) client's app can get access.
+- API is an accessible by client logic that dictates how (methods), where (endpoints) and to what (resources) client's app can get access.

-• API has so-called endpoints under which a specific resource appears.
+- API has so-called endpoints under which a specific resource appears.
 For each endpoint we can assign a method like GET, POST, DELETE and so on.

-• We can connect API Gateway endpoints to Lambda functions.
+- We can connect API Gateway endpoints to Lambda functions.

-• When configuring we need to provide:
+- When configuring we need to provide:

 - integration: lmabda function,

-- routes: methods (GET, POST), resource path (/getResource) and integration target that will handle the request (lambda function, database,...),
+) and integration target that will handle the request (lambda function, database,...),

 - stage name that API will be deployed to,

-• When created, AWS gives us invoking URL that is going to invoke the lambda function - this is a kind of endpoint that can be changed interacting with Route 53.
+- select auto-deploy every time there is a change to HTTP API. - When created, AWS gives us invoking URL that is going to invoke the lambda function - this is a kind of endpoint that can be changed interacting with Route 53.

-• Using invoking URL with a declared resource path with a browser will send GET method lounching lambda and getting lambda's result.
+- Using invoking URL with a declared resource path with a browser will send GET method lounching lambda and getting lambda's result.

-• When POST method with values in the request's body sent to the resource path - the values are being passed into a lambda function in the event parameter.
-We can be extracting values and some additional info like following:
+- When POST method with values in the request's body sent to the resource path - the values are being passed into a lambda function in the event parameter.

-- event['rawPath'] - to get resource path,
+- to get resource path,

-- event['queryStringParameter']['param_name'] - to get value assigned to param_name within an url.
+- to get value assigned toparam_name

-- decoded = json.loads(event['body'])
+-decoded = json.loads(event['body'])

 name = decoded['name']